Olin-Rice Science Center, Room 320

 Requirements for a Major in Chemistry with added emphasis in biochemistry

 Students interested in biochemistry should consider majoring in chemistry with an added emphasis in biochemistry.
 Students choosing this option will have this noted on their transcripts as Chemistry Major with Added Emphasis in Biochemistry.
-To earn an emphasis in biochemistry, students must complete all of the requirements of the Macalester chemistry major plus CHEM 351 and CHEM 352.
-In addition, BIOL 260 and BIOL 265 must be taken.
+To earn an emphasis in biochemistry, students must complete all of the requirements of the Macalester chemistry major plus CHEM 351 - Biochemistry I and CHEM 352 - Biochemistry II.
+In addition, BIOL 260 - Genetics and BIOL 265 - Cell Biology must be taken.
 Advanced electives in chemistry or biology are encouraged.
-Students who complete the added emphasis in biochemistry also meet the requirements for ACS certification.

 The minor in chemistry consists of CHEM 112 or CHEM 115, CHEM 211, CHEM 212 and three additional chemistry courses, one of which must be CHEM 222 or CHEM 311 or CHEM 312.
 CHEM 111 can serve as one of these three additional chemistry courses, but Independent Projects (CHEM 614) and Internships (CHEM 624) cannot.
 In addition, chemistry minors must enroll in CHEM 300 - Chemistry Seminar for two semesters.